Does Teller Talk?

 Audiences love contrasting duos.
 Teaming up with the bombastic, carnival barker Penn was the right decision.

-Audiences love contrasting duo entertainers like the below.
+Audiences love contrasting duo entertainers including the duos listed below.

 Hence, Penn & Teller.